Thunderarea/music-mode-for-youtube/README.md

 - Kiwi (for mobiles)
 - etc

-For the Firefox browser the extension can be installed from the [Firefox Add-ons Store](https://addons.mozilla.org/en/firefox/addon/music-mode-for-youtube/).
+For the Firefox browser the extension can be installed from the [Firefox Browser Add-ons](https://addons.mozilla.org/en/firefox/addon/music-mode-for-youtube/).

 ## Contribution
-Any kind of contribution is welcome (refactoring, fix of bugs, addition of new features, etc).
+Any kind of contribution is welcome (refactoring, bug fixing, addition of new features, etc).

 ## Privacy Policy
 The extension does not collect any kind of data.
 The user options are stored locally in the user's browser.